vaex91/phonetic_transcription/README.md

 1. Installation

-a.
-Make sure you have python3.9 installed
-b.
-Use the env attached in the repo via source ./python_env/bin/activate
+pip install -r requirements.txt

 2. Usage
 Simply run the script with:
-python3 script.py "Text I want to to be transcribed"
+python3 pronunciations "Text I want to to be transcribed" and it will print the output

 2. To do:
 - Support inserting files with text in order to produce entire output files for IPA